-Not surprisingly, rear-end truck crashes in Maryland occur more frequently on divided roads than other truck accidents because the truck driver has less options to maneuver the truck to avoid the crash (an estimated 45% according to one study on truck accidents as opposed to 32% of truck accidents that were not rear-end crashes).
-Nationally, about 1 in 6 of the 400,000 truck crashes we have annually in this country are rear end collision cases.
+Not surprisingly, rear-end truck crashes in Maryland occur more frequently on divided roads than other truck accidents because the truck driver has fewer options to maneuver the truck to avoid the crash (an estimated 45% according to one study on truck accidents as opposed to 32% of truck accidents that were not rear-end crashes).
+Nationally, about 1 in 6 of the 400,000 truck crashes we have annually in this country are rear-end collision cases.

 Rear end truck accidents in Maryland are far more likely to also involve multiple vehicles.
-The size, weight, and difficulty in maneuvering trucks often leads to other vehicles being brought into the accident.
-The formation of truck convoys, which truckers often form on long trips, also contributes to the large number of multi-vehicle rear end truck accidents.
+The size, weight, and difficulty in maneuvering trucks often lead to other vehicles being brought into the accident.
+The formation of truck convoys, which truckers often form on long trips, also contributes to a large number of multi-vehicle rear end truck accidents.

 Getting a Lawyer for Your Claim